 In 1977, Michael Burch founded Whitecap Books in Vancouver, B.C.
 Initially, Whitecap produced full colour titles, largely on differant parts of British Columbia, but soon expanded into gardening books and history books of local interest.
 In 1987, our current publisher, Nick Rundall, joined Whitecap as a partner.
-Also in 1987, Whitecap began distributing titles with the Australian Consolidated Press, the publishers of the world-renowed Australian Womens' Weekday Cookbooks, and soon after with companies in the U.S. and the U.K.
+Also in 1987, Whitecap began distributing titles from the Australian Consolidated Press, the publishers of the world-renowed Australian Womens' Weekly Cookbooks, and soon after from other companies in the U.S. and the U.K.

-Whitecap has kept a strong indigenous publishing program then and now, with West Coast books like Michael Kluckner's Vancouver Remembered, The Curve of Time, Women of the Klondike, the children's books Storm Boy and Frog Girl, and A Pacific Alphabet and A, B, Sea, and expanded its subjects to include books on food and wine, now the centre of our list.
+Whitecap has always maintained a strong indigenous publishing program with West Coast books such as Michael Kluckner's Vancouver Remembered, The Curve of Time, Women of the Klondike, the children's books Storm Boy and Frog Girl, and A Pacific Alphabet and A, B, Sea.
+These days, the concentration of the list is on books on food and wine.

 Awards and Recognition